AI-SDC/SACRO-Viewer/docs/adr/0003-python-pyoxidizer.md

  - We will need to start it as a separate process with Electron, and communicate with it over HTTP.
 This is potentially less secure, and needed mitigation.

+The mitigations was to generate a random secret token shared between Electron and the python code, and require that token to be in a Cookie.
+Note: to be fully secure, we'd also need to implement an TLS connection for this.